Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 For this analysis, we assume the CNICS and WIHS cohorts to be representative samples from their respective target populations, namely, all people living with HIV in the USA, and all women living with HIV in the USA.
 With comprehensive clinical data from point-of-care electronic medical record systems for population-based HIV research, the CNICS cohort includes over 27,000 HIV-infected adults from eight USA CFAR sites \citep{Kitahata2008}.
 On the other hand, the WIHS cohort includes 4,129 women recruited from six USA sites, and represents the oldest prospective cohort study of women with and at risk for HIV infection \citep{bacon,Adimora2018}.
-We harmonize the two cohorts so that the final cohort samples each match the key eligibility criteria in the two ACTG trials.
-For generalizing ACTG 320, we restrict the cohort sample to those who were HIV-positive, Highly Active Antiretroviral Therapy (HAART) naive, and had CD4 cell counts lower than 200 cells/mm$^3$ at the previous visit.
+We respectively harmonize the two cohorts so that the final cohort samples each match the key eligibility criteria in the two ACTG trials.
+In particular, we selected the first record for a participant in the cohort study that met key study inclusion criteria specific to each trial.
+For generalizing ACTG 320, we restrict the cohort sample to those who were HIV-positive, highly active antiretroviral therapy (HAART) naive, and had CD4 cell counts lower than 200 cells/mm$^3$ at the previous visit.
 This leads to $m=6,158$ participants from CNICS and $m=493$ women from WHIS.
-For generalizing ACTG A5202, we restrict the cohort sample to those who were HIV-positive, Antiretroviral Therapy (ART) naive, and had viral load greater than 1000 copies/ml at the previous visit.
+For generalizing ACTG A5202, we restrict the cohort sample to those who were HIV-positive, antiretroviral therapy (ART) naive, and had viral load greater than 1000 copies/ml at the previous visit.
 This provides $m=12,302$ participants from CNICS and $m=1,012$ women from WIHS.
-Baseline characteristics of the resulting cohort samples are summarized by \citet{buchanan}.
-Based on the \citet{cdcest} estimates, the size of the first target population is assumed to be $N=1.1$ million (all people living with HIV), and the size of the second target population is assumed to $N=280,000$ (women living with HIV).
-Our results were insensitive to even larger ($1.2$ million) and smaller ($1$ million) sizes of the target populations, and therefore results with different $N$'s are omitted for brevity.
+Baseline characteristics of the resulting cohort samples, including calendar time of visit, time since ART initiation, age, CD4 cell count, and viral load, are summarized in Web Tables 5 and 6.
+Finally, based on the \citet{cdcest} estimates, the size of the first target population is assumed to be $N=1.1$ million (all people living with HIV), and the size of the second target population is assumed to $N=280,000$ (women living with HIV).